lizhanmit/learning-notes/data-stream-development-with-apache-spark-kafka-and-spring-boot-note/data-stream-development-with-apache-spark-kafka-and-spring-boot-note.md

 ### Writing Analyzed Data in Long-Term Storage

+**For the Meetup RSVPs use case, MongoDB will be used as the long-term storage.**

-#### Write Every Analyzed Single Data at Stream Speed
+#### Write Every Analyzed Single Data at Stream Speed 👎

 - The long-term storage must be able to keep up with the stream speed.
-- This can be an issue when using RDBMs because each writing may require a new connection and/or transaction.
+- This can be an issue when using RDBMS because each writing may require a new connection and/or transaction.
 - Performance of stream processing will slow.
 - NoSQL DBs can be a good choice.
 For instance, Cassandra is a good fit for write-intensive applications.

-#### Write in Batch Model
+#### Write in Batch Model 👍

 - A batch acts as an in-memory buffer of data at stream speed.
 - Better than directly writing at stream speed.
 - Fits naturally for systems where data is loaded by batch and then processed, e.g. Spark.
-- Fits well for RDBMs and NoSQL DBs, which typically support batch-inserts.
+- Fits well for RDBMS and NoSQL DBs, which typically support batch-inserts.

-#### Message Queuing and Batch Loader
+#### Message Queuing and Batch Loader 👍👍

 ![message-queuing-and-batch-loader.png](img/message-queuing-and-batch-loader.png)